 Customer Service Conclusion

 Customer service in the UK, until very recently, has been light years behind the rest of the world.
 Its successful application however produces massive positives.
-When we are on the receiving end of high- quality customer service, just under three quarters of us are likely to recommend the company to a friend, whilst half of us would become a frequent customer of the brand.
+When we are on the receiving end of high quality customer service, just under three quarters of us are likely to recommend the company to a friend, while half of us would become a frequent customer of the brand.